 Bad Poetry Night

 Is there anything scarier than bad poetry?
-Have friends create a bad poem to read aloud at the party.
-Or, choose one from another author, such as William Topaz McGonagall.
-About.com Poetry Guides Bob Holman and Margery Snyder say that McGonagall had "unparalleled awkward rhythms and dud rhymes" that were "perfectly matched by his subject matter: spectacular train wrecks and the mountains of Greenland."
+If your friends are of the literary type and have a good sense of humor, have them over to read bad poetry aloud at the party.
+For example, About.com Poetry Guides Bob Holman and Margery Snyder say that William Topaz McGonagall had "unparalleled awkward rhythms and dud rhymes" that were "perfectly matched by his subject matter: spectacular train wrecks and the mountains of Greenland."
 You can't get more scary than that.

 This type of party is great for people who aren't into traditional Halloween themes but do like to get silly and go outside their comfort zone.
 Sharing some light-hearted bad poetry will help everyone in the room open up and laugh at themselves (or at the bad poet's scary work.)
 Perhaps you could round out the night by reading Edgar Allan Poe's magnificent "The Raven" to remind your guest what great poetry is really like.
 (We wouldn't want to scare your new friends too much, after all.)